 When it comes to maintenance, you’ll want to confirm when you sign the lease whether routine maintenance is included or whether you’ll pay for that out of pocket.
 It varies by company.
 My lease included the first routine maintenance, but not the rest.

-This article is thorough with lots of technical terms, but we try to explain them all in the simplest way so that you are well-informed when leasing your car.
-BUT…if you say STOP WITH ALL THIS MUMBO JUMBO AND NUMBERS, you can skip to the section titled “How to Approach the Lease Process”, where we have key points and a Car Lease Calculator for you to easily plug and chug to figure out the best deal for you.
+This guide is detailed and explains the math and mechanics of how a lease contract works.
+We try to explain them in a way that’s easy to understand, BUT…if you say STOP WITH ALL THIS MUMBO JUMBO AND NUMBERS, you can skip to the “How to Approach the Lease Process” section, where we have key points and a Car Lease Calculator for you to easily plug and chug to figure out the best deal for you.

 The Car Lease Contract Terms and What They Mean

 Alright, now that we have a good overview of what an automotive lease is, let’s jump into the details of the lease contract.
 It’s important to know what the terms mean, because it will help you secure the best deal possible.
 So here’s what you’ll need to know:

 1. MSRP or Sticker price: The full retail price of the vehicle that is shown on the window sticker at the dealership.
 This won’t change.